RaoulSchikora/compiler/README.md

 ## Known Issues

-- Parser leaks memory on invalid inputs.
+- DONE Parser leaks memory on invalid inputs.
+- parser conflicts
+- mc_ast_to_dot is not providing expected OPTIONS